fboyle2001/advanced-computer-graphics-coursework/submission/readme.txt

 They include the implementation for edge collapse and recording the data for vertex splitting, and the code for parametric curves and surface testing.
 They are included for completeness.
 If you want to run any of Python files in the 'helpers' folder run 'pip install numpy matplotlib', they have been tested on Python 3.10.7
+To generate a progressive mesh, navigate to the helpers/progressive_meshes folder and run 'python progressive_generator.py'

 Included files:
 - report.pdf - Contains information about how this meets the criteria